| Written by Mark Buzinkay

 • Switch from reactive and routine maintenance to predictive and proactive maintenance

 Maintenance goes down and productivity up if you look at the right product when selecting.
 In mining projects, there is a thin line between cost and schedule to meet project specifications and deadlines.
 So in operations, there is a focus on production targets within the yearly budget while continually looking for opportunities to improve performance.
 This can conflict when choosing reliable products that enable ease of maintenance.
 Suppose they need traditional joining methods, including welding and fusing.
-In that case, this requires skilled labour onsite, extensive equipment to be delivered, and can be halted due to harsh conditions or challenging weather.
+In that case, this requires skilled labour onsite and extensive equipment to be delivered, which can be halted due to harsh conditions or challenging weather.
 Changing technologies in the project phase, as well as in ongoing operations, can mitigate these problems and drive onsite efficiency.

 The process of training to initially achieve competency and eventually proficiency in any given task requires constant attention.
 If not done appropriately, skills will be lower or even wane, leading to lower machine productivity in general.